SMS Gneisenau: World War I

 When World War I broke out, the East Asia Squadron consisted of Scharnhorst, Gneisenau, and the light cruisers Emden, Nürnberg, and Leipzig.
-At the time, Nürnberg was returning from the west coast of the United States, where Leipzig had just replaced her, and Emden was still in Tsingtao.
+At the time, Nürnberg was returning from the west coast of the United States, where Leipzig had just replaced her, and Emden was still in Qingdao.
 On 6 August 1914, Scharnhorst, Gneisenau, the supply ship Titania, and the Japanese collier Fukoku Maru were still in Ponape.
 Spee had issued orders to recall the light cruisers, which had been dispersed on cruises around the Pacific.
 Nürnberg joined Spee that day, after which Spee moved his ships to Pagan Island in the Northern Mariana Islands, a German possession in the central Pacific.
 Spee left for Pagan in the night, without Fukoku Maru, to avoid having the Japanese crew betray his movements.

 All available colliers, supply ships, and passenger liners were ordered to meet the East Asia Squadron in Pagan and Emden joined the squadron there on 12 August.
 The auxiliary cruiser Prinz Eitel Friedrich joined Spee's ships there as well.
 On 13 August, Commodore Karl von Müller, captain of the Emden, persuaded Spee to detach his ship as a commerce raider.
 The four cruisers, accompanied by Prinz Eitel Friedrich and several colliers, then departed Pagan on 15 August, bound for Chile.
 While en route to Enewetak Atoll in the Marshall Islands the next morning, Emden left the formation with one of the colliers.
 The remaining ships again coaled after their arrival in Enewetak on 20 August.